 Why is this so?
 Well in the State of Nature humans will only be subject to Natural Law.
 Predicting their behavior in the State of Nature then requires a working from a concepts of “Human Nature,” that is, the natural laws that govern human behavior and motivations.
 We cannot imagine how the “natural” human will act (or collective of humans acts) unless we have an understanding of human nature.
 Hobbes provides this.
 He was both a Ethical Egoist, and a Psychological Egoist.
 The first is a moral view about what makes right actions right.
 The second is a psychological theory about what motivates human actions.
 According to Hobbes then, human beings are primarily self-interested and desire-driven.
 We are compelled by our nature to do what we believe to be in our own best interest.
 This is the one thing you can count on whether in or out of the State of Nature.

 But why should life be so contentious in the State of Nature?
 Why can’t we all “just get along?”
 Well the biggest threat to my security is the liberty of my fellow humans (you).
 Conversely, I am the biggest threat to your security.
 My security can only be had if I neutralize you as a threat, that is, I can harm you, but you cannot harm me.
 But if I ever achieved that, that would destroy your security.
 So you work constantly to see that that doesn’t happen and you can always harm me (which effectively undermines my security).
 According to Hobbes, people are not naturally capable of virtue and wisdom.
 Concepts of “Virtue,” Wisdom” or “Justice” are not “natural” and do not arise until one leaves the State of Nature.
 They cannot arise when life is a “war of all against all” and a daily struggle for self-preservation.
 We are “at war” with each other in very much the same way that the US and the old USSR were in an arms race during the Cold War.
 Each was a threat to the other’s security.
 Each sought to have “first strike” capability without fear of retaliation.
-Had one side achieved this, however, the security of the other would evaporate.
+Had either side achieved this, however, the security of the other would evaporate.
 Neither side did and the “war” went on for decades.

 The Prisoners’ Dilemma: